apostrophecms/docs/docs/reference/field-types/area.md

 </div>
 ```

-::: note
+::: info
-For more information on how areas changed from Apostrophe 2, see the [Coming from 2.x](/guide/upgrading.md#areas-and-pages) guide section on areas.
+For more information on how areas changed from Apostrophe 2, see the [Coming from 2.x](/guide/migration/upgrading.md#areas-and-pages) guide section on areas.
 :::